akshay56789/AnimeTube-anime-website/README.md

   <li>HTML & CSS: The project utilizes HTML and CSS for structuring and styling the website, ensuring an appealing and intuitive user interface.</li>
   <li>JavaScript: JavaScript is used to handle dynamic interactions, implement search functionality, and manipulate data received from the API.</li>
 </ul>

+<h3>Acknowledgements</h3>
+This project utilizes data from Anime Data API, a fantastic resource for retrieving anime-related information.
+Special thanks to the API creators and maintainers for providing such valuable data.

+<h3>License</h3>
+This project is licensed under the MIT License.
+Feel free to use, modify, and distribute the code for personal or commercial purposes.